MSI-Sirajul/SMS_Forward-apk-template/README.md

 ### 1. 🔧 `build.gradle (Project-level)`

-<span style="font-family: Courier New, monospace;">No changes needed except standard versions.
-But ensure this</span>
+_No changes needed except standard versions.
+But ensure this.._

 ```gradle
 buildscript {